10 minute read5 Common IT Contract, Maintenance and Renewal Mistakes & How to Prevent Them

 The solution: Get software to do this work for you.
 There are a lot of contract management, IT Asset Management and Software Asset Management tools out there.
 Getting started will require you to get demos.

-Owlytica is available for a 30 day free trial if you’d like to give it a try.
+The Reliant Technology Maintenance Platform is available for free.
 Here is just one screenshot of how you can turn on notifications for assets and contracts that are EOL, EOSL or ending support within the next 180 to 90 days

 Organization is key when managing contracts, and a centralized point of access puts all of the information in one spot where it’s easier to manage and access by your entire team.